 Percentage of adults reporting 14 or more days of poor physical health per month (age-adjusted).
 The 2023 County Health Rankings used data from 2020 for this measure.

-Frequent physical distress is a corollary measure to poor physical health days.
-It provides a slightly different picture that emphasizes those who are experiencing more chronic, and likely severe, physical health issues.
+Frequent Physical Distress is a corollary measure to Poor Physical Health Days.
+It provides a slightly different picture which emphasizes those who are experiencing more chronic, and likely severe, physical health issues.

 Key Measure Methods

-Frequent Physical Distress is the percentage of adults who reported 14 or more days in response to the question, “Thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”
+Frequent Physical Distress is the percentage of adults who reported 14 or more days in response to the question, “Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”

 Age is a non-modifiable risk factor, and as age increases, poor health outcomes are more likely.
 We report an age-adjusted rate in order to fairly compare counties with differing age structures.

-The numerator is the number of adults who reported 14 or more days in response to the question, “Thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”
+The numerator is the number of adults who reported 14 or more days in response to the question, “Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”

 The denominator is the total number of adult respondents in a county.